 Loans and receivables are non-derivative financial assets which generate a fixed interest income for the entities forming part of the Restricted Group.
 The carrying value may be affected by changes in the credit risk of the counterparties.

 Loans or advances to specified persons

-Curren Current period period
+Curren t period Previous s period

 Type of Borrower Amount outstanding % of Total Amount outstanding % of Total

-Promoters (7) -
+Promoters - - - -

-Directors
+Directors - - - -

-Loan to Related Parties (refer note 32) 12,252 100% 10,598 100%
+Loan to Related Parties (refer note 33) 16,771 100% 12,252 100%